-- A statement indicating that the paper is being submitted for consideration for publication in the UBCMJ.
+- A statement indicating that the paper is being submitted for consideration for publication in UBCMJ.

-- 3 recommendations for faculty or professional reviewers to expedite the review process.
+- 3 recommendations for faculty reviewers.
 While this is not required to complete the submission, this step is pivotal to our review process.
 Authors must suggest reviewers that will be able to critically appraise all aspects of the paper.
-(Please be aware that reviewers will sign a statement of disclosure indicating any potential conflicts of interest in reviewing the manuscript).
+Please be aware that reviewers will sign a statement of disclosure indicating any potential conflicts of interest in reviewing the manuscript.

 Tables, Figures, and Graphics